jssol/solola/README.md

 ## Introduction

-A language learning web app that focuses on teaching African languages such as Lingala, Kiswahili, Wollof, and more.
+A language learning web app that focuses on teaching African languages such as Lingala, Kiswahili, Wollof, Zulu, Igbo and more.